slackapi/template-slash-command-and-dialogs/DIFF.md

 Learn more at [Verifying requests from Slack](https://api.slack.com/docs/verifying-requests-from-slack).

-## Short-lived tokens
+## Token rotation

-Short-lived tokens are also introduced as a security feature, which allows the app owners to proactively rotate tokens when the tokens are compromised.
+OAuth refresh tokens are also introduced as a security feature, which allows the app owners to proactively rotate tokens when the tokens are compromised.

 Your workspace app can use the new `apps.uninstall` method to uninstall itself from a single workspace, revoking all tokens associated with it.
 To revoke a workspace token without uninstalling the app, use `auth.revoke`.

-The short-lived token is *not* included in this Blurprints example since this tutorial is written for internal integration, however, if you are distributing apps, you are required to use short-lived tokens.
+Although the example of using the short-lived refresh token is *not* included in this Blurprints example since this tutorial is written for internal integration, if you are distributing your app, use a short-lived OAuth Refresh token.
+Implementing token rotation is required for all apps that are distributed, whether submitted for the App Directory or not.

+To lean more, read [Token rotation for workspace apps](https://api.slack.com/docs/rotating-and-refreshing-credentials).

-:gift: If you are using the [Node SDK](https://github.com/slackapi/node-slack-sdk/issues/617), the token refresh feature is available for you already.
+:gift: If you are using the [Node SDK](https://github.com/slackapi/node-slack-sdk/issues/617), the token refresh feature is available for you already!